-- Read the Report, What’s it Got to Do with Me?
+Read the Report, What’s it Got to Do with Me?
 Download the What's it got to do with me booklet

-Watch: Maths Action at Langley Park, an eight-minute film about Year 9 girls
+Watch: Maths Action at Langley Park, an eight-minute video about Year 9 girls Video

 Ask each boy how long he guesses his homework will take.
 Ask him to check. this against the time it actually takes.
 Maybe it will take twice his estimate… or three times… or four times… Boys learn how to calculate how long a project will actually take.